-The Global Humanity Initiative defines our partners as other like-minded non-profits, for-profit, or non-governmental organizations who share our passion for improving the lives of impoverished people around the world.
+The Global Humanity Initiative defines our partners as other like-minded non-profits, for-profit, or non-governmental organizations who share our passion for improving the lives of impoverished elders around the world.
 Here, you can learn about those who share our goals to lift up others.

 Senior Citizen Nursing Care Home, Pharping